Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Abstract

 \section{Abstract}

 We introduce a novel procedure for obtaining cross-validated predictive estimates for Bayesian hierarchical regression models (BHRMs).
-Bayesian hierarchical models are popular for their ability to model complex dependence structures {(e.g., Gaussian processes and Gaussian Markov random fields)} and provide probabilistic uncertainty estimates, but can be computationally expensive to run.
-Cross-validation (CV) is therefore not a common practice to evaluate the predictive performance of BHRMs.
+BHRMs are popular for modeling complex dependence structures (e.g., Gaussian processes and Gaussian Markov random fields) but can be computationally expensive to run.
+Cross-validation (CV) is, therefore, not a common practice to evaluate the predictive performance of BHRMs.
 Our method circumvents the need to re-run computationally costly estimation methods for each cross-validation fold and makes CV more feasible for large BHRMs.
-By conditioning on the variance-covariance parameters, we shift the CV problem from probability-based sampling to a simple and familiar optimization problem.
-In many cases, this produces estimates which are equivalent to full CV.
-We provide theoretical results and demonstrate its efficacy on publicly available data and in simulations.
+We shift the CV problem from probability-based sampling to a familiar and straightforward optimization problem by conditioning on the variance-covariance parameters.
+Our approximation applies to leave-one-out CV and leave-one-cluster-out CV, the latter of which is more appropriate for models with complex dependencies.
+In many cases, this produces estimates equivalent to full CV.
+We provide theoretical results, demonstrate the efficacy of our method on publicly available data and in simulations, and compare the model performance with several competing methods for CV approximation.
+Code and other supplementary materials available online.